openslice/io.openslice.main/doc/lcm.md

 ### Create New Service Orders

-The following example calls to ORder a New Service Specification with specific Parameter Values
+The following example calls to Order a New Service Specification with specific Parameter Values

 [![lcmrules](../images/lcm/lcmfig14.png)](../images/lcm/lcmfig14.png)